prakhar1989/csds-material/README.md

 1. What other metrics (e.g., time to implement, code redundancy, etc.) can we use to compare these different approaches?
 Which system is better by those measures?
 1. How long did this lab take you?
 We want to make sure to target future labs to not take too much of your time.

 ### Handing in your work

-You should create a text file with your name, the results of the four analyses from Step 1 as run on the three systems in Steps 2, 3, and 4, and brief responses to the reflection questions in Step 5.
-Where possible, show the query you used (describe it at a high level if the code/query takes up more than a few lines).
-Upload your writeup to the [course Stellar site](http://stellar.mit.edu/S/course/6/fa13/6.885/) as the "lab2" assignment.
+You should create a PDF file with your name, the results of the four analyses from Step 1 as run on the three systems in Steps 2, 3, and 4, and brief responses to the reflection questions in Step 5.
+Additionally, create a folder that has all the code that **you've** written.
+Please don't upload the same files that we've provided for this assignment.
+Lastly, create a zip containing the PDF and the code folder before submitting it on Courseworks.

 ### Feedback (optional, but valuable)

 If you have any comments about this lab, or any thoughts about the class so far, we would greatly appreciate them.
 Your comments will be strictly used to improve the rest of the labs and classes and have no impact on your grade.

 Some questions that would be helpful: